What makes a Medicare Supplement Plan N a hit among the other Medigap Plans?

-2. Plan N Gives You A Greater Choice of Doctors Compared to Advantage Plans

 So that’s the point.
 People who don’t like networks, and who value the freedom to go to any doctor who takes Medicare, usually prefer to own a Supplement.
 There is no network – all doctors who take Medicare have to accept all supplements.
 For those shoppers who are budget conscious, too, the Plan N gives a lower-cost way to have that freedom than Plans F & G.

 The Differences Between Plan N and F & G

 - Plan F is often referred to as the 100% plan.
 If Medicare approves a hospital, doctor, or medical bill, then Plan F will pay your copay for it.
 Simple.

 - Plan G is identical to Plan F except for one small charge; the annual Part B deductible.
-You have to pay that deductible which in 2020 is only $198 for the entire year.
+You have to pay that deductible which in 2021 is only $203 for the entire year.
 That is a sure of a lot less of a deductible than you would find for your car insurance.

 - Plan N has some co-pays built into the structure.
 In exchange for paying a much lower monthly premium than you would if you purchased a Plan F or G, you would have some small co-pays to deal with.

-Which turned into: